CDCgov/phdi/containers/message-parser/description.md

 ```
 ### Nested Data

 Sometimes healthcare messages can be large and complex.
 A single message might contain several lab results that all must be extracted.
 We could do this by mapping each lab to its own column, `"lab_result_1", "lab_result_2", "lab_result_3"` and so on.
 However, this is cumbersome and often a poor solution if the possible number of labs is unknown or very large.
 To address this the message parser can return multiple values found in equivalent locations in a FHIR bundle as an array.
-To do this use add the `"secondary_schema"` key to the field of a parsing schema that should contain multiple values.
+To do this we can add the `"secondary_schema"` key to the field of a parsing schema that should contain multiple values.
 The schema below demonstrates extracting a patient's first name, last name, as well as all of their labs.

 ```
+{
+  "first_name": {
+    "fhir_path": "Bundle.entry.resource.where(resourceType = 'Patient').name.first().given.first()",
+    "data_type": "string",
+    "nullable": true
+  },
+  "last_name": {
+    "fhir_path": "Bundle.entry.resource.where(resourceType = 'Patient').name.first().family",
+    "data_type": "string",
+    "nullable": true
+  },
   "labs": {
         "fhir_path": "Bundle.entry.resource.where(resourceType='Observation').where(category.coding.code='laboratory')",
         "data_type": "array",
         "nullable": true,
         "secondary_schema": {
           "test_type": {
               "fhir_path": "Observation.code.coding.display",
               "data_type": "string",
               "nullable": true
           },
           "test_type_code": {
               "fhir_path": "Observation.code.coding.code",
               "data_type": "string",
               "nullable": true
           },
           "test_result": {
               "fhir_path": "Observation.valueString",
               "data_type": "string",
               "nullable": true
           },
           "specimen_collection_date": {
               "fhir_path": "Observation.extension.where(url='http://hl7.org/fhir/R4/specimen.html').extension.where(url='specimen collection time').valueDateTime",
               "data_type": "datetime",
               "nullable": true
+          }
         }
     }
 }
 ```

 If this parsing schema is used on a message about a patient named Jane Doe with two labs the service would a return a result like this.